-When I cook I want it to be THE BEST.
+When I cook something, I want it to be THE BEST.
 It needs to be worth my time, and it needs to use whole foods but also be REALLY tasty.
 You do get more nutrition from food when its dolled up anyway rather than plain, but its still gotta be dolled up the right way!

 The way to make food (Holistic Nutrition principle = whole foods) tasty is to use good quality foods, oils, spices and seasonings so that the food tastes DELICIOUS and not bland.
 Bland is why people hate broccoli; but a dollop of butter, sea salt and a squeeze of fresh lemon and that's one sexy bite of broccoli!
 Our taste buds are used to huge amounts of sodium and sugar when we've got a lot of processed foods in our diet - so whole foods often taste bland at first once we start the move to whole foods, our taste buds need adjustment time.

 If you hate vegetables, it just means you're not doing it right!

 Jazz things out of your regular eating routine by incorporating this nice mix as a side dish with a slab of wild fish and some rice, OR (vegetarians) with some grains and beans.
 The best roasted root vegetable mix....